-Blurring an image or parts of an image is a common technique used by photo editors.
+Blurring an image or parts of an image is a common & effective technique used by photo editors.
 Affinity Photo has some great features for blurring images, which we will be looking at today.
-Affinity Photo provides various blur filters and tools that can be used for different effects.
-Some of these filters include the Gaussian Blur, Motion Blur, Radial Blur, Lens Blur and others.
+Various blur filters and tools that can be used to achieve different effects.
+Some of these filters include the Gaussian Blur, Motion Blur, Radial Blur, Lens Blur, and others.

 – Average: This filter calculates the average of the colour of each pixel and their surrounding pixels and applies it to the entire image.
 This ensures that the colours in the image are balanced.